Skip to content

 MYTH #1: Roti Causes Weight Gain

-MYTH #2: Diabetics Should Avoid Roti
+MYTH #2: Diabetics Must Avoid Roti

 MYTH #4: Roti Has No Nutritional Value